Manage Accounts

 Toggle an existing account to staff

-A staff account is able to manually merge entries, which already have been marked by users.
-There is also an option in each entry, to restrict only staff members to further edit this entry.
+A staff account is able to manually merge entries that have already been marked by users.
+There is also an option in each entry to restrict further editing of this entry to staff members only.

 docker compose --profile production run --rm shell neodb-manage user --staff [USERNAME]